National Institutes Of Health Launching Study To See If COVID Vaccines Cause Menstrual Cycle Side Effects

-Dr. Katharine Lee said she “ended up with really strong cramps and a little bit of breakthrough bleeding after both vaccines.”READ MORE: Small Plane Crash In Miramar Sends Two People To The Hospital
+Dr. Katharine Lee said she “ended up with really strong cramps and a little bit of breakthrough bleeding after both vaccines.”READ MORE: Celebrate National Coffee Day With These Discounts, Deals & Freebies

 After a friend and fellow scientist had similar changes after the shot, they created a survey that has received more than 150,000 responses describing excessive or more frequent bleeding, more pain, and missed periods.